-The University will pay 10% of the self-funded portion (the net figure after all other financial awards) of your tuition fees.
+The University will pay 10% of the self-funded portion of your tuition fees.
 The bursary will not be applied in the overtime (writing-up) period for research degree students, taught students who are re-sitting examinations or student visitors registering and undertaking miscellaneous study.

-The alumni bursary can be awarded in conjunction with other University of Leeds scholarships and awards; the 10% bursary is calculated based on the net fee remaining ie after other scholarship and awards have been deducted.
+The alumni bursary can be awarded in conjunction with other University of Leeds scholarships and awards.

 How to apply

 If you think you are eligible you need to email the relevant School or admissions contact for the course you have applied for.
-If you are a Masters student you can search for these in our Coursefinder.
-For PhD applicants please contact the relevant Graduate School or Postgraduate Research Secretary
+If you are a Masters student you can search for these in Course Search.
+For PGR applicants please contact the relevant PGR Admissions team.

 In the email you will need to provide information regarding your former studies, the course you have applied for and how you are funded for your tuition fees.
 We will need to verify that you are a former student and you will need to confirm that you have read the terms and conditions and are self-financing for your tuition fees.
 You may be asked to provide evidence of your former University of Leeds award.
 If your course is of more than one year's duration you will not have to re-apply for the bursary each year.

-Who is not eligible?1.
-Students who are fully funded at any time during their studies by a sponsor, ie have their tuition fees paid for in full by an employer or other industry or business sponsor, government, research council, charity or other third party organisation.
+- Are fully funded at any time during your studies by a sponsor, ie have your tuition fees paid for in full by an employer or other industry or business sponsor, government, research council, charity or other third party organisation.

 Frequently asked questions

-Yes, they are eligible.
-It is the fact that the applicant has a relevant award from the University of Leeds, not where they studied for the award.
-The admissions team will be able to verify whether your college is / was an affiliated college of the University of Leeds.
+Yes, you are eligible.
+It is the fact that you have a relevant award from the University of Leeds, not where you studied for the award.
+The admissions team will be able to verify whether the college is / was an affiliated college of the University of Leeds.

 What if I have not yet completed my Masters at Leeds but am applying for a research degree?

-The University allows registration onto a research degree if an applicant has completed all the requirements for a Masters degree but has not yet been awarded.
-This is on the condition that the applicant supplies confirmation of the award at a specific date after commencing their research degree.
-Applicants in this situation are also eligible to be considered for an Alumni Tuition Fee Bursary.
+The University allows registration on to a research degree if you have completed all the requirements for a Masters degree but have not yet been awarded.
+This is on the condition that you supply confirmation of the award at a specific date after commencing your research degree.
+If you are in this situation you are eligible to be considered for an alumni bursary.

-No, if an applicants tuition fees are fully-funded by a sponsor, for example the applicant has their tuition fees paid in full by an employer, an industry or business sponsor, government, research council, charity or other third party organisation they are not eligible for the Alumni bursary.
+No, if your tuition fees are fully-funded by a sponsor (for example, an employer, an industry or business sponsor, a government, a research council, a charity or another third party organisation), you are not eligible for the alumni bursary.

-The Alumni bursary will be subject to annual review, and can be revised or removed at the Universitys discretion for subsequent academic cycles.
+The alumni bursary is subject to annual review, and can be revised or removed at the University’s discretion for subsequent academic cycles.

-No, if the course is for more than one year applicants will not have to re-apply for the bursary each year.
-Central finance will automatically update their records to take this information into account and the 10% will be applied to the fees paid each year.
+No, if your course is for more than one year, you will not have to re-apply for the bursary each year.

-Yes, applicants can receive the Alumni bursary twice.
-For each new programme of study the applicant applies for they will need to reapply for the bursary, as different staff will be responsible for processing the admissions for the courses and the onus is on the applicant to provide this information.
+Yes, you can receive the alumni bursary twice.
+For each new programme of study you apply for you will need to reapply for the bursary, as different staff will be responsible for processing the admissions for the courses and the responsibility is on you to provide this information.

 What if I leave part way through my studies, will the bursary be repayable?

-It has been agreed that the Alumni bursary will not require repaying if the student leaves part way through their studies; it will be assessed pro-rata, to coincide with the procedure for calculating outstanding tuition fees.
-However, please check this with Student Finance (Fees) when arranging their withdrawal from the course.
+It has been agreed that the alumni bursary will not require repaying if you leave part way through your studies; it will be assessed pro-rata, to coincide with the procedure for calculating outstanding tuition fees.

 Why am I not eligible to receive the bursary if I am sponsored by a third party?